-Minimum Viable Product (MVP) vs Simple Lovable and Complete (SLC): Never Ending Battle
+Minimum Viable Product (MVP) vs Simple Lovable and Complete (SLC): Which is Better For Your Business?

 Table of Contents:

 MVP refers to a collection of features a product should possess in order to create value to consumers.
 It sounds so simple, but it needs to be delved into further to get the true meaning of MVP.

 According to Eric Ties of Lean Startup, MVP is "that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort."
 In this definition, the term "validated" refers to whether customers will like the product and purchase it or not.

 MVP is an attempt to collect customers' reaction (accept or reject) to a newly created product.
 Instead of envisaging how the market will react to a product, MVP allows you to have a first-hand experience about what customers will do with the product.

 MVP has some concepts, which are still valid and practicable today: